• Resources

 You might be tempted to make your condition sound worse than it is to ensure the judge approves your benefits.
 But this could hurt your case if you don’t sound believable or if you say something that contradicts the information in your application.

-Ultimately, be honest and be aware of what might sound like an exaggeration to someone else.
+Ultimately, be honest and aware of what might sound like an exaggeration to others.
 As an example, don’t say your pain is constantly a 10/10 on the pain scale.

 It’s equally important not to minimize your symptoms.
 If you live with chronic illness or pain, you might be used to brushing it off and trying your best to go about your life.
 But the only way to receive benefits is to be honest about how restrictive your life has become due to your injury or illness.